 “Some things are different this time,” Kulski pointed out.
 “He was killed here, not someplace else and brought here.”

 The detective was right.
 There was too much blood, and dead men don’t bleed.
-“That is a big difference.
+“That’s a big difference.
 What more?”

 “He fell here.”
 The detective indicated where the victim had fallen facedown, his heart leaking into the snow.
 “The killer rolled him over to cut his face.”

-“So he was dead first and not tortured this time,” Jay noted aloud.
+“So he was dead first and not tortured this time,” Jay said.

 “What makes him Russian?”
 Jay asked.